A Leprechaun’s Gaze

 .

-The sun came out to be my guest,
+The sun came out to play my guest,

 and drove the rain off to the west.